zedlopez/ifm/Examples/Centered.md

 When play begins:
 	say "After months of boring through the Earth's crust in this metal-jawed vehicle, you break through..."

 The Hollow Core is a room.
 "Truly a magnificent sight: the land curves up away from you in every direction, covered with the cities and fields of the Core People.
-Molten rock runs in the canals, bringing heat and light to every home.line-so-blankAt the center of the Earth hangs a dense black sun."
+Molten rock runs in the canals, bringing heat and light to every home.

+At the center of the Earth hangs a dense black sun."

 Include Basic Screen Effects by Emily Short.